Lupin3000/ESP/doc/015_game_tutorials.md

 > [Source Code](../examples/games/invader.py) for `invader.py`

-Check your circuit and copy all images and the script to the microcontroller.
+Check your circuit and copy the script to the microcontroller.

 ```shell
 # upload script